Comment on page

 Stats (non-NFT): Passive hard and soft attributes that serve as roll modifiers.
 Attack, defense, and special are hard stats but change with player level (equal boosts per level).
 Stamina, morale, and health are soft stats that dynamically go up and down over time.

-Team: The starting 7 players that will be played in a Match.
+Team: A group of cards prepared for playing the game.
+The starting 7 players that will be played in a Match.
 This also includes substitutes and a coach card.

 Turn: A turn is a single hand dealt during a match where a player selects an action, modifiers are applied, and the results are computed to determine the outcome.